jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/Assessment.md

   - Type: DateTimeField
   - Auto Now: true
   - Description: The timestamp of when the question was last updated.
+- **section**
+  - Type: ForeignKey
+  - Related Model: AssessmentSection
+  - On Delete: CASCADE
+  - Description: The section to which the question belongs.

 ### Methods
 - **__str__**